Domain Auto-Renewal

 Table of Contents

-Auto-renewal reduces the risk of a domain expiring by renewing the domain automatically within 30 days of expiration.
+Auto-renewal reduces the risk of a domain expiring by renewing the domain automatically days before expiration.
 When auto-renewal is turned on for a domain, we’ll attempt to renew it automatically prior to expiration.
 We’ll bill your credit card if the renewal is successful.

 When does auto-renewal happen?

 Newly registered domains are set to auto-renew by default.
-If you’ve turned off auto-renewal and want to re-enable it for your domain, follow these steps:
+If you turned off auto-renewal and want to re-enable it for your domain, follow these steps:

 To enable auto-renewal for a domain

-3. On the header click the tab, locate the relevant domain, and click on the name to access the domain page.
+2. On the header click the tab.
+Click the relevant domain name to access the domain page.

 Disabling auto-renewal